Last updated June 2020

 - Section 1 covered the basics of good graphic design practice, emphasising ‘five tips for good graphic design’ and how they specifically apply to scientific figures, in papers, presentations and posters.
 A conceptual figure produced in the Centre for Neuroimaging Sciences in 2018 (and discussed in this blog post) was used as a case study, to highlight the effect of applying these five tips.
 This section concluded with a review of the example figures and posters provided by the participants, and a discussion of their merits, or otherwise, in terms of their graphic design.

 - Section 2 introduced the participants to the concept of visual elements – thinking of the building blocks that make up a figure, rather that regarding a figure as an indivisible whole.
 Creating elements that can easily be edited and adapted then makes it much more straightforward to create bespoke figures.
 The use of Adobe Illustrator to create the visual elements, and making full use of the software’s layer functionality, was demonstrated.
 Examples were shown of editing and combining elements, using some of the example figures provided by the participants.
-This demonstration was designed to prepare the participants for the hands-on use of the software in Workshop 2, and to make them consider how they could potentially make use of Illustrator for their own research work.
+This demonstration was designed to prepare the participants for the hands-on use of the software in Workshop 2, and to encourage them to consider how they could potentially make use of Illustrator in their own research work.

 Following the workshop, all participants were provided with a digital pdf handout that summarised the good graphic design practice covered in section 1.